mfkimbell/high-level-system-design-exercise-notes/README.md

 ## Random facts
 * 32GB of RAM is a lot for a personal computer, but for systems like Redis and Memcached, 256GB is entirely manageable.
 High-end servers can support up to 500GB or even 1TB of RAM, making them ideal for in-memory caching and real-time data processing at scale

+## Security
+If you wanted to secure a backend so only your frontend can access you can do the following:
+* **FOR AWS** Security groups can isolate by resource (stateful, only have allow rules) and NACLs (Network Access Control List) can limit by VPC/subnet-level.
+NACLs are stateless meaning that incoming traffic is not automatically allowed to exit (unlike Security Groups which are stateful)
+* Quick refresh, CIDR blocks can be divided into subnets.
+Subnets are smaller ranges of IP addresses, like 10.0.0.0/24 would be 255 ip addresses. from 10.0.0.1 -> 10.0.0.0.255
+* use a secret/API key stored in the cloud, this would be put in the "Authorization" header of the api call
+* use a JWT token

 ## Design a rate-limiter
 * fail open: when it fails, the system still allows traffic
 * fail closed: when down, all traffic is blocked